jdtsmith/indent-bars/README.md

 - `indent-bars-treesit-ignore-blank-lines-types`: A list of tree-sitter node types inside of which inhibit styling blank lines at, like "module".
 - `indent-bars-treesit-update-delay`: Delay in seconds for updating the treesitter scope highlight.

-## Out-of-scope alternate styling variables
+### Tree-sitter _out-of-scope_ alternate styling variables
-If tree-sitter scope is active (`indent-bars-treesit-scope`), the settings above apply only to the _in-scope_ text.
-To permit configuring the appearance of the out-of-scope bars, a parallel set of custom variables with `indent-bars-ts-` prefixes are created.

-These can be used in the same manner as above to _fully_ configure the appearance of the "out-of-scope" bars (i.e. bars outside the custom tree-sitter scope), including depth highlighting.
+If tree-sitter scope is active (`indent-bars-treesit-scope`), the style and highlight settings above apply only to the _in-scope_ text.
+You can separately configure the appearance of the _out-of-scope_ bars — bars outside the custom tree-sitter scope.
+To do so a parallel set of custom variables with `indent-bars-ts-` prefixes is used.
+These variables can be set similarly to their in-scop counterparts to _fully_ configure out-of-scope bar appearance, including depth highlighting.
 Note that scope highlighting is completely independent of depth highlighting.

 The `ts` parallel variables for out-of-scope styling are:

 - [I] `indent-bars-ts-color`
 - `indent-bars-ts-width-frac`